The Simpsons season 3: Production

 The season premiere episode was "Stark Raving Dad", which guest starred Michael Jackson as the speaking voice of Leon Kompowsky.
 One of Jackson's conditions for guest starring was that he voiced himself under a pseudonym.
-While he recorded the voice work for the character, all of his singing was performed by Kipp Lennon, because Jackson wanted to play a joke on his brothers.
-Michael Jackson's lines were recorded at a second session by Brooks.
+While he recorded the voice work for the character, all of his singing was performed by Kipp Lennon, because of contractual obligations that Jackson had with his recording company.
+This allowed him to play a joke on his brothers and fool them into thinking the impersonator was him.
+Jackson's lines and Lennon's vocals were recorded at a second session by Brooks.
 The January 30, 1992 rerun of the episode featured a brief alternate opening, which was written in response to a comment made by then-President of the United States George H. W. Bush.
-On January 27, 1992 Bush made a speech during his re-election campaign where he said, "We are going to keep on trying to strengthen the American family, to make American families a lot more like The Waltons and a lot less like The Simpsons."
-The writers decided that they wanted to respond by adding a response to the next broadcast of The Simpsons, which was a rerun of "Stark Raving Dad" on January 30.
+On January 27, Bush made a speech during his re-election campaign where he said, "We are going to keep on trying to strengthen the American family, to make American families a lot more like The Waltons and a lot less like The Simpsons."
+The writers decided to add a response in the next broadcast of The Simpsons, which was a rerun of "Stark Raving Dad" on January 30.
 The broadcast included a new tongue-in-cheek opening where they watch Bush's speech.
 Bart replies, "Hey, we're just like the Waltons.
-We're praying for an end to the Depression, too".
+We're praying for an end to the Depression, too,” (referring to the early 1990s recession.)

 On April 30, The Simpsons aired a repeat episode opposite the final episode of The Cosby Show on NBC.
 After the episode was over, a short clip of new animation showed Bart and Homer happily watching The Cosby Show finale.
 Bart asks Homer why Bill Cosby took the show off the air when it is still very popular.
 Homer replies that, "Mr. Cosby wanted to end the show before the quality began to suffer."
 Bart replies, "Quality, shmality.
-If I had a TV show, I'd run that baby into the ground!"
+If I had a TV show, I'd run that sucker into the ground!"

 "Homer at the Bat" is the first episode in the series to feature a large supporting cast of guest stars.
 The idea was suggested by Sam Simon, who wanted an episode filled with real Major League Baseball players.
 They did manage to get nine players who agreed to guest star and they were recorded over a period of six months.
-Several new characters were introduced this season, including Lunchlady Doris, Fat Tony, Legs and Louie, Rabbi Hyman Krustofski, Lurleen Lumpkin, and Kirk and Luann Van Houten.